No matter whether you’re building or scaling your sales team and business, a structured approach to sales training is a must.

 They’re already overwhelmed with all kinds of information on their new job, and it can be hard for them to memorize everything.

-Instead of organizing multi-day sales training programs, it’s much better to provide them with practical tips, notifications, short examples, and even encouragements through email, text messages, or sales training software.
+Instead of organizing multi-day sales training programs, a much better sales training technique is to provide them with practical tips, notifications, short examples, and even encouragement through email, text messages, or sales training software.

 Take a page from TED Talks and introduce shorter sessions, such as 15-minute increments that are easy to consume and digest.